matchavez/mc/pages/02.projects-and-notes/08.not-what-you-think/default.md

 ##### Bonus fact about time:

 Did you know that the earth rotates exactly 365.999 times per year?
 It's a scientific fact.
 So why do we have 365 days and a leap-year day every quadrennial?
-The answer is that each day the earth rotates aproximately 361º, but it's a rotation that comes back where the same point on earth is pointing to the sun.
+The answer is that each day the earth rotates aproximately 361º, as it's a rotation that comes back where the same point on earth is pointing to the sun.
 That means you get a little more than one rotation since earth has gone on about 0.003 of its annual trip around the sun.
 It's also the basic reason that stars shift about 4 minutes per day as to when you can see them in the same place.

 If you wanted to see an exact rotation as it relates to distant objects, it's called a "sidereal day" instead of what we use as a "solar day".
 Learn more by looking up "sidereal" and "UT1 vs UTC".